cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Communication Patterns for Preparation {#vdaf-prep-comm}

+The only stage of VDAF execution that requires interaction is preparation ({{sec-vdaf-prepare}}).
+There are a number of ways to coordinate this interaction; the best strategy depends largely on the number of Aggregators (i.e., `vdaf.SHARES`).
+This section describes two strategies, one specialized for two Aggregators and another that is suitable for any number of Aggregators.

 In each round of preparation, each Aggregator writes a prep share to some broadcast channel, which is then processed into the prep message using the public `prep_shares_to_prep()` algorithm and broadcast to the Aggregators to start the next round.
-In this section we describe some approaches to realizing this broadcast channel functionality in protocols that use VDAFs.
+Our goal in this section is to realize this broadcast channel.

-The state machine of each Aggregator is shown in {{vdaf-prep-state-machine}}.
+The state machine of each Aggregator is shown below.

 ~~~
                   +----------------+